Lorn Macdonald

 Lorn Alexander Macdonald (born 10 September 1992) is a Scottish actor and director.
 Born in Kirkcaldy, he studied acting at the Royal Conservatoire of Scotland.
 He is mostly known for starring as Spanner in the 2019 film Beats and as Mark Renton in an acclaimed production of Trainspotting in 2016 at the Citizens Theatre in Glasgow.

-He has also appeared at the Citizens Theatre as Orestes in Oresteia This Restless House and Edmund in Long Day's Journey Into Night in 2017, on television in Bridgerton, Neverland, World's End and Coldwater.
+He has also appeared at the Citizens Theatre as Orestes in Oresteia This Restless House and Edmund in Long Day's Journey Into Night in 2017, on television in Bridgerton, Neverland, World's End, Coldwater and Dinosaur.